tarik-celik/disable-ime/readme.md

 My **ME FIRMWARE VERSION** is 16.1.25.2091

-- Enter to UEFI BIOS settings
+1. Enter to UEFI BIOS settings
-- Disable secure boot first
+2. Disable secure boot first
-- Then, completly disable the security chip (TPM)
+3. Then, completly disable the security chip (TPM)
-- Enable all the three options in the virtualization (*it might not be directly related but i am not sure*)
+4. Enable all the three options in the virtualization (*it might not be directly related but i am not sure*)
-- Finally, permanently disable the Absolute Persistance
+5. Finally, permanently disable the Absolute Persistance
-- (reboot)
+6. (reboot)
-- run the intelmetool, your output should be like:
+7. run the intelmetool, it should be like that:

 $ sudo ./intelmetool -m